Physical, Mental and Social Benefits of Hiking [Explained With Studies]

 In this study, walking on uneven terrain like in hiking increases step width and length variability, joint mechanical work, and muscle co-activation compared with walking on smooth terrain.
 At the same time, metabolic output goes up.
 With that said, you’ve got a great, multi-functional workout to get you fit.

 Hitting the trail on a regular basis can keep your health in check and lower your risk of several health dangers.
-According to The National Heart, Lung, and Blood Institute, hiking can lower blood pressure by four to 10 points, and minimize the threat of heart disease, diabetes, and strokes for those at high-risk.
+According to The National Heart, Lung, and Blood Institute, hiking can lower blood pressure by four to 10 points, and minimize the threat of heart disease, diabetes, and strokes for those with high risk factors

 Although it can’t be said that hiking cures cancer, it may be a positive asset to prevention and recovery.
-This along with many other studies, have lead various organizations to create exercise programs for cancer patients to aid in recovery, improvement in life quality, improvement of fall risks, and many other factors.
+This along with many other studies, has led various organizations to create exercise programs for cancer patients to aid in recovery, improvement in life quality, improvement of fall risks, and many other factors.

 Mental Benefits of Hiking